The Bankrate promise

 What documents do you need to get a mortgage?

-Expect to need the following documents to complete the lending process.
+Expect to need the following documents for the underwriters, who are evaluating your application:

 - Previous years’ tax returns